If you're not a prospective student or parent, feel free to email general questions to email@example.com.

 In addition to instructing in the Master of Arts in Environmental Education program, I also oversee Environmental Education Outreach at Merry Lea, which includes PreK-12 and public programs.

 Each year, more than 4,000 local PreK-12 students participate in field trips at Merry Lea.
 Students participate in a range of activities, from dipping for macro invertebrates in wetland ecosystems, hiking along a glacial esker, or feeding livestock at our sustainable farm.
 Our team of educators work alongside graduate students to provide high-quality educational experiences to these visiting school children.

 Merry Lea also offers a wide selection of programs to the public throughout all times of year.
-Some of our programs, like Enchanted Forest, have been offered on an ongoing basis for more than a decade.
-Other programs change annually, and may include Food Preservation, family pond explorations, literary hikes and others.
+Some of our programs, like Enchanted Forest, have been offered on an ongoing basis for years.
+Other programs change annually, and may include food preservation, family pond explorations, literary hikes and others.

 A recent area of investigation has been the implementation of a new Forest Kindergarten pilot program with Wolf Lake Elementary.
 This innovative model provides repeated, all-day experiences in a natural setting, providing a child-directed, inquiry-based approach to learning.
 We embrace the opportunity for students to face appropriate risk, and see students as co-discoverers of knowledge.
 The program was met with success in its first year, and we expanded the program to other school districts in 2018-2019.